Berkeley Heights, New Jersey: Public transportation

 NJ Transit provide service at the Berkeley Heights station serving Hoboken Terminal, Newark Broad Street Station, and Penn Station in Midtown Manhattan as part of the Gladstone Branch.
 Berkeley Heights is also in close proximity of the Summit station, which provides frequent commuter rail service to New York City.

-NJ Transit offers local bus service on the 986 route.
+NJ Transit offers bus service to Plainfield and Summit on the 986 route.
 Lakeland Bus Lines also provides commuter bus service to the Port Authority Bus Terminal in Midtown Manhattan and a connection to Gladstone.

 Freight rail transportation had been provided by Norfolk Southern via off-peak use of New Jersey Transit's Gladstone Branch line until a final run on November 7, 2008, after 126 years of service.
 The Berkeley Heights plant of Reheis Chemical located on Snyder Avenue was the last freight customer on the Gladstone Branch, receiving shipments of hydrochloric acid.

 Newark Liberty International Airport is approximately 18 mi east of Berkeley Heights.